-The average cost to install an inground pool is $35,000 with most pool buyers spending between $28,000 and $55,000.
-The additional costs associated with pool ownership for pool service, increased utilities, and repairs range from $2,500 to $5,000 every year.
+In 2021 pool prices have gone up.
+If you are wondering how much it costs to install a pool, you’re not alone.
+This year pricing went up across the board from large manufacturers.
+The average cost to install an inground pool is $49,000 with most pool buyers spending between $37,000 and $66,000.
+The additional costs associated with pool ownership for pool service, increased utilities, and repairs range from $2,700 to $6,000 every year.

 With custom features like waterfalls, LED lighting, diving boards, covers, or decking, expect to add $2,000 to $10,000 for each feature you add on to your project.
 The overall price over your pool will depend on the size, location, and what materials used to build the pool (fiberglass, concrete, or vinyl).